Clyde River (Vermont): Dams

 2007 a fish (salmon) passage was built at the Newport Dam.
 Salmon fishing in Lake Memphremagog and the Clyde nearly stopped when the dam was constructed.
 It has improved since the dam's removal.
 The State of Vermont stocks the river with 30,000 salmon annually.
 6,000 perish immediately from predators.
 Of those that make the journey to Lake Memphremagog, 18,000 return to spawn.
 The remainder assumed to be caught by fishermen.

 Lists

 Tributaries

 The following dams are on tributaries (watershed) that feed into the Clyde, and not the Clyde itself:

 Lake Seymour is on a tributary which drains into Echo Lake, which in turn drains into the Clyde.
 It is not used for hydroelectric power.
 Construction of the original dam was completed in 1928.
-The lake has a normal surface area of 2.8 sqmi.
+The lake has a normal surface area of 2.8 mi2.
 It is owned by Great Bay Hydro Corporation.
 This dam is stone, and concrete.
 The core is concrete.
 The foundation is soil.
 Its height is 7 ft by 68 ft long.
 Maximum discharge is 85 ft3 per second.
 The capacity is 5200 acre.ft.
 Normal storage is 3500 acre.ft.
-It drains an area of 20.1875 sqmi.
+It drains an area of 20.1875 mi2.